Storytellers Carry Night at Hall

 One of the best moments of any induction ceremony came from Kyle Davis, who said the four life principles his grandfather Owens lived by were: "God, family, country and the 426 Hemi."

 There were other such moments.
-Reigning Sprint Cup champion Brad Keselowski toasting Wallace -- who made the No. 2 Penske Racing car famous long before Keselowski -- with a Miller Lite bottle was classic.
+Reigning Cup champion Brad Keselowski toasting Wallace -- who made the No. 2 Penske Racing car famous long before Keselowski -- with a Miller Lite bottle was classic.

 Just seeing David Pearson, a member of the shrine's second class, unfold a wrinkled piece of paper with notes for the Owens ring presentation and then say "can't half see" was worth the price of admission.